jeremyhsimons/CI_PP3_DungeonEscape/README.md

 </details><br>

 ### Feature ideas for future development
-In future the website could be further developed and improved to offer greater insights for users into their finances.
-Possible future features could include:
+In future the website could be further developed and improved to offer more game rules and greater complexity in the levels.
+Some ideas include:
-* In the calculator...
-    * A currency converter for non-UK users.
-    * Different recommendations based on best practices in other countries/regions based on their legislation.
-    * Increased FAQ page answering more questions.
-    * A greater number of quiz questions which are stored in a database and randomly selected for the user each time they play.
+* A counter to measure how many moves it takes the user to complete each level and reward them for passing the level in the fewest steps possible.
+* Add other symbols in the levels that trigger different events for extra (optional) bonus points.
+This would reward players who take greater risks in extending the amount of time navigating and potentially losing lives.
+* Alter the score saving system so that the user's score is only saved if it is higher than the one stored in the spreadsheet.
 ## Technologies Used
 ### Languages used
 Python